-When to Pick Peppers (& How) + 2 Ways to Store Your Chillies
+When to Pick Peppers (& How) + Best Tips for 12 Different Varieties

-Are you wondering when to pick peppers?
-Chillies are generally ready for harvest in 60 to 150 days (after transplant), depending on the variety.
-Learn the signs of ripeness, how to pick chilis and more in this complete harvesting peppers guide.
+If you’re wondering when to pick peppers, you’re not alone.
+Quick answer: chilies are typically ready for harvest in 60 to 150 days (after transplant), depending on the variety.

 How Do I Know When My Chili Peppers Are Ready To Pick?